-The Council is able to use email for the mailing of council agendas, meeting papers and other notices.
-If you would like to receive your correspondence electronically you will need to provide an email address which is confidential to you as a Councillor and not accessible by anyone else.
+The Council uses email for the mailing of Council agendas, meeting papers and other notices.
+To receive your correspondence electronically you will be supplied with your own Councillor email address for Town Council use only.
 This will become your official email address and correspondence will be subject to requests under the Freedom of Information Act.
-You will find a form to complete to advise the office of your preferred email address with your meeting papers.

-If you have any queries during your term of office please do not hesitate to contact the Clerk who is always willing to help.
+If you have any queries during your term of office please do not hesitate to contact the Council office which is always willing to help.